Vergiss77/ModelDatafromPaper/README.md

 This repository contains the model data used in the some papers.
 You can also get the model data from their home pages or from the github.

+> Tip:
+> If you don't need all the model data, it is not recommended to download or clone this repository.
+You can easily find the same data file from their homepage or github page listed in corresponding directory.

 ## Reference

 - Li, Pan, Bin Wang, Feng Sun, Xiaohu Guo, Caiming Zhang, and Wenping Wang. **"Q-MAT: Computing Medial Axis Transform by Quadratic Error Minimization."** ACM Transactions on Graphics, no. 1 (December 29, 2015): 1–16. https://doi.org/10.1145/2753755.